sous-chefs/kafka/README.md

 This cookbook does not depend on any specific cookbooks, but it requires that java is installed on the system, thus the `java` cookbook is recommended.

+Furthermore, Kafka requires ZooKeeper for coordination, and this cookbook does not install or manage ZooKeeper to any extent.
+A general recommendation is to not run Kafka and ZooKeeper on the same hardware.

 Ruby 1.9.3+ and Chef 11.6.0+.

 ### Platform